DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

     (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-.. _linux_gsg_compiling_dpdk:

 Compiling the DPDK Target from Source
 =====================================

 .. note::

-    Parts of this process can also be done using the setup script described in Chapter 6 of this document.
+    Parts of this process can also be done using the setup script described in the :ref:`linux_setup_script` section of this document.

 Install the DPDK and Browse Sources
 -----------------------------------